 Tips To Avoid P0125 In The Future

-To help avoid P0125 in the future, be sure to follow the manufacturer’s maintenance schedule, particularly in regards to coolant flush intervals.
+To help avoid P0125 in the future, be sure to follow the manufacturer’s maintenance schedule, particularly in coolant flush intervals.